Story-Based inquiry:

 Combining Data, OSINT, and Storytelling for impactful Journalism.

-Christina Brause is an award winning investigative data journalist.
-She is Investigator in Residence at the business data research company North Data, where she combines data analysis and investigative techniques to uncover hidden connections and patterns across industries.
+data research company North Data, where she combines data analysis and investigative techniques to uncover hidden connections and patterns across industries.

 Verification: